Jordi Quintillà: Switzerland

 On 19 June 2018, Quintillà returned to Europe, joining FC St. Gallen of the Swiss Super League on a two-year deal.

 In March 2021, it was announced that Quintillà would sign with FC Basel as his contract with St. Gallen expired.
 He joined the club on 1 July for their 2021–22 season under head coach Patrick Rahmen.
 After playing in five test games, Quintillà played his debut for his new club in the second qualifying round of the 2021–22 UEFA Europa Conference League, a home game in the St. Jakob-Park on 22 July 2021 as Basel won 3–0 against Partizani Tirana.
 On 22 January 2022, Quintillà returned to St. Gallen on a 3.5-year contract.
 During his short period with Basel Quintillà played a total of 17 games for them without scoring a goal.
 Eight of these games were in the Swiss Super League, two in the Swiss Cup, and seven in the Conference League.

+On 1 July 2026, Quintillà moved to Nea Salamis Famagusta in Cyprus on loan for the 2026–27 season.